2020 Sales Tax Holiday

 Sales & Use Tax family, though not all of them apply to retail sales.
 Some of these 19 are local taxes that counties may choose to adopt to fund things like transportation projects and schools or to reduce Property Taxes.

-These abbreviated lists include common items.
+These abbreviated lists include common items, but are not all-inclusive.
 Please see

 Revenue Ruling 19-4 for more information on exempt and nonexempt items.